Agentic workflows with LangChain4j

 </dependency>

 You can have multiple providers on the classpath.
-Bind agents to a provider using standard LangChain4j/Quarkus config.
+Bind agents to a provider using standard LangChain4j / Quarkus configuration.

-Agents are plain interfaces with annotations (@SystemMessage, @UserMessage) and are registered as CDI beans.
-For workflows, it’s common to accept a memory id and structured parameters.
+Agents are plain interfaces with annotations such as @SystemMessage and @UserMessage and are registered as CDI beans.
+For workflows, it is common to accept a memory id and structured parameters.

 @RegisterAiService